• Skip to primary navigation

 • Walnuts: If you like nuts and would like a little extra crunch add ½ cup almonds on top of the pie dough topping.

-• Lemon Juice: If your apples are very sweet (see note on apple varieties above), reduce the amount of granulated sugar to ⅔-¾ of a cup and add ½ tbsp lemon juice to balance the sweetness.
+• Lemon Juice: If your apples are very sweet (see note on apple varieties above), reduce the amount of granulated sugar to ⅔-¾ of a cup and add ½ tablespoon lemon juice to balance the sweetness.

 Why Freeze the Dough: